-This paper proposes solutions for pricing American options on stocks in markets with daily price limits.
-We first extend the intraday density function of Guo and Chang (2020) to a multi-day one.
-Next, we adopt the fast Fourier transform (FFT) to derive accurate and efficient formulae for American options in the framework of Kim (1990) and Chang et al. (2016) and, further, employ the three-point Richardson extrapolation to accelerate the computation.
+This paper first extends the intraday density function of Guo and Chang (2020) to a multi-day one for stocks in markets with daily price limits.
+Next, we adopt the fast Fourier transform (FFT) to derive accurate and efficient formulae for American options in the framework of Kim (1990) and Chang et al. (2016) and further employ the three-point Richardson extrapolation to accelerate the computation.
 Finally, the accuracy of our proposed methods is verified by simulations.
-We also note that more restrictive daily price limits could force put options to be exercised earlier.
+We also note that more restrictive daily price limits could force options to be exercised earlier.